Overview – Berenty Reserve

 Wildlife

 Berenty has about 2,000 lemurs in a relatively small space.
 The 500-odd ring-tailed lemurs, in particular, are everywhere.
-Berenty is also a terrific place to see Verreaux’s sifakas doing their dancing-like jumps when they cross between forest patches.
+Berenty is also a terrific place to see Verreaux’s sifakas doing their dance-like jumps when they cross between forest patches.
 Red-fronted and red-collared brown lemurs have both been introduced to the reserve and they now produce hybrids.
 The forest is home to a huge fruit bat colony, as well as plenty of reptiles.

 Scenery